Jordan Attah Kadiri

-Jordan Attah Kadiri (born 11 March 2000) is a Nigerian professional footballer who plays as a forward for Lommel.
+Jordan Attah Kadiri (born 11 March 2000) is a Nigerian professional footballer who plays as a forward for Belgian Pro League club Dender EH.

 Club career

 On 13 August 2019, after impressing on a week-long trial, Kadiri joined Allsvenskan side Östersund.
 He had previously played for Sunsel in the Nigerian lower leagues and had a loan spell with Nigeria Premier League side Nasarawa United.

 On 25 August 2019, Kadiri made his professional debut for Östersund, coming on as a substitute in a 3–1 loss at home to AIK.

 On 31 July 2020, Kadiri joined Belgian First Division B side Lommel on a four-year deal.

 On 30 August 2021, Kadiri joined Norwegian club Strømsgodset on loan for the rest of the season.
 His loan was terminated after the season.

 In February 2022, Kadiri rejoined his former club Östersund on a one-year loan deal.
 The deal was cut short in August 2022, however, due to Östersund suffering from financial difficulties.

 Kadiri scored his first goal for Lommel in the 2022–23 season against RE Virton on 28 October 2022.
 He scored again against Beerschot on 6 November.

+On 6 September 2023, Kadiri moved on a new loan to Challenger Pro League club Francs Borains.
+3 days later, he scored on his Francs Borains debut in a Belgian Cup game against Tongeren.

+On 13 February 2025, Kadiri returned to Belgium and signed a contract with Dender EH for one-and-a-half seasons, with an option to extend for one more year.